Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Erg Chebbi, Merzouga

-An intimate luxury camp of twelve beautifully appointed Berber-style tents nestled at the foot of golden dunes.
-Each tent features handwoven carpets, traditional lanterns, proper beds with fine linens, and private bathrooms with hot showers.
+An intimate luxury tier at the foot of the Erg Chebbi dunes.
+These camps typically offer beautifully appointed Berber-style tents with handwoven carpets, traditional lanterns, proper beds with fine linens, and private bathrooms with hot showers.
 The communal fire pit becomes the heart of the camp each evening.

 • Authentic Berber architectural style